Eurozone Inflation Rebounds More Than Expected In October - UrduPoint

 The core inflation figure was higher than expected by analysts who predicted it would fall to 2.6 percent this month from 2.7 percent in September.

-Food and drink price rises reached 2.9 percent in October, well above the 2.4 percent increase registered in September.
+Thursday's inflation rise was driven by food and drink price increases, which reached 2.9 percent in October, well above the 2.4 percent increase registered in September.

 Meanwhile energy prices fell at a slower rate of 4.6 percent, compared with a 6.1 percent drop a month earlier.